electrichive/waggledance/index.md

 If you do, keep using this guide.
 If not, bail and figure out what else you want to do with your life.

 # Level 2 (Beginner) - Step 4
-## Choose a primary method for developing employable skills (7 days - 14 days)
+## Choose an in-depth learning program (7 days - 14 days)
 So you’re going for it, and committing yourself to learning programming and building a career in tech.
 This is a serious commitment of time, energy and money, and you should put effort into figuring out a primary way to develop employable skills.
 Set up some coffee interviews to find out more about the industry and how to develop your skills.
-Read on r/cscareerquestions and r/learnprogramming.
+Read posts on r/cscareerquestions and r/learnprogramming to see what other people have to ask and say.

 The options to consider are:

 - Self-study
-- Coding bootcamp
+- Coding bootcamp (3-12 months)
 	- In-person
 	- Online
 - Courses at your local community college
-- Post-baccalaureate program at a university
+- Post-baccalaureate program at a university (1-4 years)
-- Bachelor’s degree at a university
+- Bachelor’s degree at a university (4 years)
 	- In-person
 	- Online
-- Master's degree at a university
+- Master's degree at a university (1-2 years)
 	- In-person
 	- Online